Report a problem

 • Wind 15% — awning, driving, noise

-• Extremes override all: frost, storm, downpour
+• Extremes override all: frost, heat, storm, downpour

 • Bonus: warm sea, high panel output

-Data: Open-Meteo · Updated every 3h
+Data: Open-Meteo · Updated several times a day

 Frequently Asked Questions